nicolamahon/OOP_Game/README.md

 <hr><b>GAMEPLAY</b><br>
 As the player's score increases, there are a number of 'level-ups' which increase difficulty.
-<ul><li>PADDLE RESIZE to change the paddle's surface area, making targeting the ball more difficult</li>
+- PADDLE RESIZE to change the paddle's surface area, making targeting the ball more difficult
-<li>SPEED UPDATES to speed up or slow down the velocity at which the ball is travelling</li></ul>
+- SPEED UPDATES to speed up or slow down the velocity at which the ball is travelling

 ![Level Up](/screenshots/levelup.JPG?raw=true "Level Up - Increase Difficulty")